Living Histories

 Presented in Partnership with Richard Levy Gallery

 Founded in 1991, Richard Levy Gallery is a contemporary art gallery in Albuquerque, New Mexico, representing emerging and established artists working across painting, photography, sculpture, and new media.
 The gallery has long supported Nikesha Breeze’s practice and is proud to collaborate on this international presentation of Living History at the Biennale of Sydney.
+Richard levy Gallery publishes fine art prints and sculptures as Richard Levy Editions.

 Fiscal Sponsor: New Mexico Black Leadership Council